£40.50 £45.00

 TECHNICAL INFO

-Regina Extra Synchro freewheel, hailing from Italy and in production during the 1980s (yet still new & unused after all this time!).
-Made from steel and weighing in at 470 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Sakae/Ringyo (SR) Super Apex-5 chainring, hailing from Japan and in production during the 1980s (yet still new & unused after all this time!).
+Made from aluminium and weighing in at 125 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 OVERVIEW